 For stromal involvement or uveitis, topical corticosteroids in addition to antiviral drugs

 Most patients are managed by an ophthalmologist.
 If stromal or uveal involvement occurs, treatment is more involved and referral to an ophthalmologist is mandatory.

-Topical therapy (eg, ganciclovir 0.15% gel applied every 3 hours while awake [5 times/day] or trifluridine 1% drops every 2 hours while awake [9 times/day]) is usually effective and is tapered off over 2 to 3 weeks.
+Dendritic (epithelial) keratitis can be treated with topical therapy (eg, ganciclovir 0.15% gel applied every 3 hours while awake [5 times/day] or trifluridine 1% drops every 2 hours while awake [9 times/day]).
+Topical therapy is usually effective and is tapered off over 2 to 3 weeks.

-Alternatively, oral therapy (eg, acyclovir 400 mg orally 3 to 5 times/day or valacyclovir 1000 mg orally twice/day) is effective and—at reduced doses—may be used indefinitely to prevent frequent recurrences in patients whose vision has been threatened.
+Alternatively, oral therapy (eg, acyclovir 400 mg orally 3 to 5 times/day or valacyclovir 1000 mg orally twice/day) is also effective.
+Acyclovir 400 mg orally twice/day or valacyclovir 500 to 1000 mg orally once/day may be prescribed as suppressive therapy to prevent frequent recurrences as well as to preserve eyesight in patients whose vision has been threatened.

 Immunocompromised patients may require IV antivirals (eg, acyclovir 5 mg/kg IV every 8 hours for 7 days).